 Jason A. Engel is a partner at the firm's Chicago office, and is a registered patent lawyer with an undergraduate degree in electrical engineering.
-He concentrates his practice on the litigation of intellectual property matters with a focus on patent litigation.
-He has substantial experience before the Patent Trial and Appeal Board, in federal district courts across the country and with Section 337 investigations in the U.S. International Trade Commission.
+He concentrates his practice on the litigation of intellectual property matters with a focus on patent litigation and patent office litigation.
+He has substantial experience before the Patent Trial and Appeal Board, in federal district courts across the country, and with Section 337 investigations in the U.S. International Trade Commission.

-Mr. Engel also has experience with post-grant proceedings, including in the context of overall trial strategy.
+Jason also has significant experience with post-grant proceedings, including in the context of overall trial strategy.
 He has advised clients on a number of proceedings including inter partes review, post-grant review, and ex parte reexamination, and has successfully argued such matters before the Patent Trial and Appeal Board and the U.S. Court of Appeals for the Federal Circuit.

-Previously, Mr. Engel worked as a computer consultant developing informational databases for Toyota Motor Manufacturing, Kettering Radiologist Imaging Center and Dayton Power and Light.
-As a technical consultant to the University of Dayton, he implemented the University's first website.
+Previously, Jason worked as a computer consultant developing informational databases for Toyota Motor Manufacturing, Kettering Radiologist Imaging Center, and Dayton Power & Light.
+He also created the University of Dayton’s first website.

-Mr. Engel is an Adjunct Professor of Law at the Chicago-Kent College of Law where he co-founded and supports the Intellectual Property Law Clinic.
+Jason is an Adjunct Professor of Law at the Chicago-Kent College of Law where he co-founded and supports the IP Patent Clinic.

 - Sharp Hits Vizio With Patent Claims Over LCD TV Tech, Law360, 11 March 2020

 - Fed.
 Circ.
 Highlights Gravity Of Patent Marking Compliance, Law360, 9 March 2020

 - PTAB Printed Publication Ruling Gives Petitioners More Work, Law360, 7 January 2020